 Examples of past SIGCHI Supported events

-In June of 2017 we provided support for 1 summer school in Argentina and in Dec 2017 we had 10 applications for support which are being decided upon now.
+In June of 2017 we provided support for 1 summer school in Argentina.

 - Next-generation location-based technologies: from urban crowdsourcing to the physical web